wp-plugins/soundy-audio-playlist/readme.txt

 == Description ==

-The **Soundy Audio Playlist** plugin allows any page or post to play and display an audio playlist.
+**Soundy Audio Playlist** allows any page or post to play and display an audio playlist.

-This Soundy plugin can be used like its Soundy brother, Soundy Background Music, to have pages or post playing an audio playlist in the background instead of a single soundtrack.
+This Soundy plugin can be used like its Soundy brother, [Soundy Background Music](http://wordpress.org/plugins/soundy-background-music/), to have pages or posts playing an audio playlist in the background instead of a single soundtrack.
 However, this plugin can do much more than this: by means of the [sdy_pl playlist] short code, the playlist can be displayed anywhere in the page content.
 The page visitors can then interact with this playlist and control their audio playback experience with the following user interface features:

 = Front-End Features =

 * Play/Pause button
-* Audio volume control with slider
+* Audio volume control slider
-* Soundtrack time positioning with slider
+* Soundtrack time positioning slider
 * Next and Previous buttons
-* Arrow key soundtrack selection
+* Arrow keys soundtrack selection
 * Mouse click soundtrack selection
 * Mouse double-click Play/Pause
 * Display of title, artist and composer of current playing soundtrack
+* Audio-Player is responsive
+* List of soundtracks can be made scrollable and height of scrolling area can be set in the plugin metabox on a per page/post basis.

-* In the free version of the plugin, the administrator can set up and maintain an audio playlist which can then be played and displayed by any page or post.
+* In the [free version](http://webartisan.ch/en/products/soundy-audio-playlist/free-wordpress-plugin/) of the plugin, the administrator can set up and maintain an audio playlist which can then be played and displayed by any page or post.
-* In the PRO version of the plugin, each page or post can have its own playlist set up and maintained by its author.
+* In the [PRO version](http://webartisan.ch/en/products/soundy-audio-playlist/pro-wordpress-plugin/) of the plugin, each page or post can have its own playlist set up and maintained by its author.

 The soundtracks are played by means of the HTML 5 audio tag.
 This way, the plugin is compatible with all modern user devices (smartphones, tablets, laptops and desktops of all vendors).

 An author can have the playlist played by his page without displaying the playlist.
 He can have the Play/Pause button inserted or not.
-Or he can have the playlist with its full user interface displayed.
+Or he can have the playlist displayed with its full user interface.

 Defaults can be set by the administrator in the settings page of the plugin.